 The Washington College of Law is primarily governed through its standing faculty committees.
-Unless otherwise noted below, the following committees of the Washington College of Law shall at all times consist of a majority of tenure-line faculty members and in addition, and with the consent of the chair after consultation with those members, of appropriate term faculty, library faculty, staff, and students of the Washington College of Law.
-These committees shall be chaired by a tenure-line faculty member who does not hold a decanal title.
+Unless otherwise noted below, the following committees of the Washington College of Law shall at all times consist of a majority of tenured and tenure-track faculty members and in addition, and with the consent of the chair after consultation with those members, of appropriate term faculty, library faculty, staff, and students of the Washington College of Law.
+These committees shall be chaired by a tenured or tenure-track faculty member who does not hold a decanal title.

 In addition to these standing faculty committees, the Dean of the Washington College of Law may appoint ad hoc committees for a definite period of time and for a specific purpose.
-Ad hoc committees shall at all times consist of tenure-line faculty members and in addition, and with the consent of the chair after consultation with those members, of appropriate term faculty, library faculty, staff, and students of the Washington College of Law.
-These committees ordinarily shall be chaired by a tenure-line faculty member who does not hold a decanal title.
+Ad hoc committees shall at all times consist of tenured and tenure-track faculty members and in addition, and with the consent of the chair after consultation with those members, of appropriate term faculty, library faculty, staff, and students of the Washington College of Law.
+These committees ordinarily shall be chaired by a tenured or tenure-track faculty member who does not hold a decanal title.